 - Aromatic formulation of phytogenics perfectly adapted to the needs of growing-finishing pigs

-- Enhances growth performance in pigs thus maximizing profitability
+- Optimizes growth performance thus maximizing profitability

-- Reduces ammonia emissions by increasing nutrient digestibility
+- Reduces ammonia emissions by increasing nutrient digestibility compared to a diet that does not contained Aromex® Pro

 Nature that works - proven scientifically